kishanjasani/SociaManager/README.md

             'default_graph_version' => 'v2.2',
         ]);

-> **Gearman Server Configuration** : You have to put "worker.conf" configuration file in Supervisor installation directory.
+> **Supervisor Configuration** : You have to put "worker.conf" configuration file in Supervisor installation directory.
 (Hint : In Ubuntu "etc/supervisor/conf.d")

 > **For the email configuration** (If you are using google's smtp) : You need to first setup seperate app password in your google account. and use that password in your email.php